 I’ve been in SEO for about 12 years now, which isn’t FOREVER, but it isn’t nothing!
 And in that time of trial and error and testing and learning, I have done keyword research a lot of different ways!
 It used to be that you could get pretty good data from Google AdWords’ Keyword Planner tool as a non-ad-buying user.
 However, over time, that data has become less and less useful.

 With short-tail keywords, annoying keyword groupings, and less reliable numbers of searches per month, it wasn’t my favorite tool.
 Now, Google has announced they’ll start deactivating accounts with no ad spend associated with them.
 In other words, it will deactivate accounts of the people who only use the Keyword Planner tool without buying ads.
 Bummer.

 That’s not to say there are no good tools out there.
-Actually, if you’re in need of a good keyword research tool, I have really enjoyed using Moz’s Keyword Explorer tool.
+Actually, if you’re in need of a good keyword research tool, I have really enjoyed using Moz’s Keyword Explorer tool and the Ahrefs keyword tool.
 You need a paid account to get all the great data it offers, but it’s worth it if you’re doing a lot of keyword research for projects.